gedaipek/TechHive_Global_Project/README.md

 ![aov by loyalty](https://github.com/user-attachments/assets/a058da61-437a-4adb-8ed7-f79d4070cb3a)

 ### Regional Comparisons:

 * North America is the company’s largest market, contributing 51% of total revenue and 47% of total order volume.
 It is followed by Europe, the Middle East, and Africa, accounting for 29% of revenue and 25% of orders, then Asia-Pacific with 12% of revenue and 10% of orders, and finally Latin America, contributing 6% of revenue and 0.06% of total order volume.

 * From 2019 to 2022, North America consistently held the highest share of both revenue and order volume, with particularly strong performance in Q4 due to seasonal patterns.
-While revenue and volume remained solid, average order value declined by 7%, suggesting a shift toward a broader customer base making smaller, more frequent purchases.
+While revenue and volume remained solid, average order value declined by 7%, indicates a shift toward a broader customer base making smaller, more frequent purchases.

-* In 2022, revenue and average order value declined across all regions.
-However, Asia-Pacific maintained the highest AOV at $241, which is approximately 35% higher than Latin America, the region with the lowest average.
+* In 2022, both average order value and revenue declined across all regions.
+However, Asia-Pacific maintained the highest AOV at $241, which is approximately 35% higher than Latin America, the region with the lowest performer.

-* In Q4 2022, Europe, the Middle East, and Africa experienced a significant surge in order volume share, increasing from 26% to 33% quarter-over-quarter, highlighting robust regional sales performance.
+* In Q4 2022, Europe, the Middle East, and Africa experienced a significant surge in order volume share, increasing from 26% to 33% quarter-over-quarter, highlighting robust seasonal demand and regional sales performance.

 ![sales by regions](https://github.com/user-attachments/assets/535e2f32-9bf5-4b47-82db-1033ba2b65ca)

 # Recommendations:

-* With 85% of orders and 70% of revenue coming from just three products, diversifying the product portfolio is crucial.
-Expanding the accessory category with new product lines, particularly Apple charging cables, would provide upsell opportunities.
+* With 70% of orders and 86% of revenue coming from just three products, diversifying the product category is crucial to reduce business risk.
+Expanding the accessory category with new, high-demand product lines, particularly Apple charging cables, would provide upsell opportunities and support sustainable revenue growth.

 * Capitalize on the growing share of Samsung accessories which 32% of order count in 2022 by introducing higher-cost Samsung products in already carried product categories such as laptops and cellphones.

-* Re-evaluate Bose SoundSport Headphones.
+* Reevaluate and optimize Bose SoundSport Headphones.
 As the product has never made up more than 1% of annual revenue, attempt to sell through the product by implementing bundle offers and flash sales to non-Apple ecosystem loyalty members before discontinuing.

 * Despite the general sales success of Apple products, iPhone sales have been disappointingly low (1% of revenue in 2022).
 Enhancing marketing efforts to previous Apple product buyers could boost sales.

 * Continue and push forward the loyalty program.
 In order to convert non-members, consider offering a one-time sign-up discount paired with increased general marketing of membership benefits and savings.
 Focus targeted and personalized ads to previous customers, and utilize past order data to increase marketing efforts when previously purchased products may need replacing.

+* While the North America is the top-performer region, contributing 51% of total revenue and 47% of total orders, continuing to prioritize this key market, consider targeted marketing campaigns and bundled offers to encourage higher-value purchases and reverse the downward trend in AOV.

 # Assumptions and Caveats: